 - Mental functions

 The goal of treatment is to control symptoms and reduce or prevent permanent damage to the brain.
-Anticonvulsant medications such as carbamazepine, lamotrigine or levetiracetam may be used to control or prevent seizures.
+Medicines may be used to control or prevent seizures.

 Surgery may be needed.
 This may include drilling small holes in the skull to relieve pressure and allow blood and fluids to be drained.
 Large hematomas or solid blood clots may need to be removed through a larger opening in the skull (craniotomy).